Tejas1510/Hacking-Scripts/Python/Text File To PDF/README.md

 # Text File To PDF
 ## Introduction
-Here We will convert text file to pdf , so for that we will use fpdf library and firstly read the text file and then will make a pdf of it in the same folder , here the text size of pdf can be changed by us.
+Here we will convert text file to pdf , so for that we will use fpdf library and firstly read the text file and then will make a pdf of it in the same folder , here the text size of pdf can be changed by us.

 ## Third-Party Libraries Required :
 All library required before running the script ->fpdf